rug-ds-lab/APMVerification/README.md

 Each specification is defined by an id, type, and a list of inputElements.
 Each id should be unique and is used for feedback purposes.
-The type refers to a specificationType which is either predefined in resources/specificationTypes.xml or defined custom.
+The type refers to a specificationType which is either predefined in resources/specificationTypes.xml or defined custom in the specification XML.
 The list of inputElements target the inputs of the specificationType.
 In case of overloading a target, the inputElements form a dis/con-junction as defined by that target's type.

 The optional elementGroups block defines sets of elements belonging to a group given an id.
 This id can then be used as